lragudo/Black-Spokane/README.md

     * I think this works better for the businesses in the list.
 I will check with brianna but this is an easy change.

+## Adding
+* detailed instructions for adding new businesses is in the businessCardTemplate.html file